How to Reduce Your Taxes

 2) Statewide, every agricultural or residential (class A) property receives a 10% reduction in property taxes.

-3) Owner-occupied home-sites on agricultural and residential properties are entitled to a 2.5% tax rollback.
-On your tax bill, this is shown as 2 1/2% reduction.
+3) Owner-occupied home-sites on agricultural and residential properties are entitled to an owner occupancy rollback.
+On your tax bill, this is shown as Owner Occupancy Credit.

 4) Homeowners 65 years old or permanently and totally disabled may be eligible for the homestead exemption program.
 This program could reduce the taxes owed (the Homestead Exemption Program is funded by the State of Ohio).
 You must file for this exemption between the first Monday in January and the first Monday in June.